The Truth About Vattel’s Description of Societies

 So all natives are not “native-born” and all the “native-born” are not natives.
 Some of the “native-born” are foreigners, and some natives are foreign born.
 Therefore it can also be said that some of the domestically born are not natural born citizens and some natural born citizens are not domestically born.

 The descriptions by Vattel and Justice Waite do not include this reality because they were descriptions and not definitive definitions.
-The natural citizens who were born abroad constituted a tiny fraction of the natural citizen population so there would be no purpose in including them in a general description.
+The natural citizens who were born abroad constituted an infinitesimal fraction of the natural citizen population so there would be no purpose in including them in a general description.
 [The same can be said about the numbers of the home-born who were not born to natives but to visiting foreigners.]

 So the belief that no one who is not domestically-born is eligible to be president because they are not a natural citizen is in contradiction with logic because logic does not require that they be domestically-born.
 It only requires that their citizenship, -their membership in the American nation, comes from their parents, having been born as Americans.

 A born citizen is anyone who is a citizen from birth.
-They are born into citizenship but that citizenship can be either natural citizenship (inherited from the parents), or naturalized citizenship (granted by the laws of the government).
+They are born into citizenship but that citizenship can be either natural citizenship (inherited from the parents), or naturalized or artificial citizenship (granted by the laws of the government).

 If that citizenship is inherited from the parents then it is natural citizenship and therefore can be called the natural-type of born citizenship as opposed to the naturalized type.